-Since the textbook works through an intensive immersion method, your conscientious cooperation in the learning process is the prerequisite for your success.
-The instructor will introduce and explain all new material and will always welcome questions, but can ultimately only guide the student's learning processes: success in the course depends on the student's own commitment to learning the material.
-This commitment primarily involves intensive and regular memorization of vocabulary and morphology.
-The student is responsible for all material in the textbook and covered in class.
-Even without specific reminders the pupil must spend a regular amount of time on homework.
-A study period of two hours a day, including weekends and minor holidays, is the necessary minimum for the student to accomplish the essential tasks of the course.
+Since our textbook works through an intensive immersion method, your conscientious cooperation in the learning process is the prerequisite for your success.
+Your instructor will introduce and explain all new material and will always welcome your questions.
+But since classes meet for less than three hours per week, the professor expects students' steadfast commitment to learning the material required to succeed in learning the language.
+This commitment begins primarily with intensive and regular memorization of vocabulary and morphology: you are responsible for all material covered in class.
+Even without specific reminders you must spend a regular amount of time on homework.
+A study period of two hours a day, including weekends and minor holidays, is the necessary minimum for you to accomplish the essential tasks of the course.